Matilda Freeman

-Matilda Freeman (born 2004) is a British actress from Mickle Trafford.
-She has appeared in various short films and played a leading role in the 2019 feature film The Last Boy.
+Matilda Freeman (born 2004) is a British actress.
+She has appeared in various short films.
 In 2017, after a guest appearance on Doctors, Freeman began playing the regular role of Summer Spellman on the soap opera Coronation Street.
 For her work on the soap, Freeman was nominated for an Inside Soap Award and a British Soap Award.
+She also played a leading role in the 2019 feature film The Last Boy.
 Freeman left the soap in 2020 to explore other acting opportunities and the role was subsequently recast.
-She has since appeared in Alma's Not Normal and Passenger.
+She has since appeared in Alma's Not Normal, Passenger and How to Get to Heaven from Belfast.

 Life and career

 Matilda Freeman was born in 2004.
 She is from Mickle Trafford in Cheshire West and Chester.
 For her education, Freeman attended The Queen's School in Chester.
-Freeman was initially not interested in acting but fell into by "accident" when she decided to audition for the BBC drama Our Zoo after some girls in her class teased her that she would not be able audition due to being so shy.
+Freeman was initially not interested in acting but fell into by "accident" when she decided to audition for the BBC drama Our Zoo after some girls in her class teased her that she would not be able to audition due to being so shy.
 She ended up getting down to the final five out of 1600 auditionees and was pencilled in for the role, but ultimately did not receive it due to her lack of experience.
 Freeman then joined the Television Workshop and began auditioning for other roles.
 Freeman and her parents then realised that acting could be Freeman's "thing" and Freeman recalled that people were supportive of her.

 In 2015, Freeman had a leading role in a short film and directed a short trailer with her schoolfriends for the Chester Performs Film Festival.
 In 2016, Freeman portrayed the role of Esther in the ITV2's sitcom television pilot Dropperz and that same year she also filmed scenes for the feature film The Last Boy, which was released in 2019.
 Speaking of The Last Boy, her first feature film, Freeman called it an "absolute dream to work on" and recalled, "The filming days were very long but the entire cast and crew were so lovely that it didn't even feel like work".
 Freeman felt lucky receiving acting roles at a young age, explaining, "I love how you can just lose yourself in another character for a while.
 You have to be really patient with filming as there are lots of takes but I really enjoyed the atmosphere and meeting so many interesting people who have done so much in their lives".
 Freeman has also appeared in various short films.
 In 2017, Freeman appeared in an episode of Doctors as Chantelle Briggs.